maxcountryman/nautilus/README.md

 Nautilus is a user authentication and management service.

+## Setup
+Currently Nautilus requires Riak 1.4 as its persistence layer.
+Ensure Riak is installed and running.
+By default, Nautilus looks for Riak on localhost:8087.

 ## Usage
 Nautilus is a standalone service which provides pre-authenticated, transient proxies to privileged backend services.
 For instance, a client application can